Osayamen Osawe: Hallescher FC

 After a season at Southport, Osawe moved abroad to Germany when he signed for Hallescher FC on a two–year contract in July 2014.
 He previously went on a trial at Halle and impressed the club's management that convinced him a contract.
 Upon moving abroad, he admitted hesitant to move to Germany because he was on his own, but managed to overcome the fear.

 Osawe made his Halle debut in the opening game of the season, in a 3–0 loss against Chemnitzer FC on 26 July 2014.
 Seven days later, on 2 August 2014, he scored his first goals, in a 5–1 win over Arminia Bielefeld.
 However, he suffered a goal drought for the most part of the season until he scored his first goal since August on 14 March 2015, in a 3–1 win over Energie Cottbus.
 He scored four more league goals against Rot-Weiß Erfurt, Holstein Kiel, Jahn Regensburg and 1.
 FSV Mainz 05 II.
 Osawe also scored twice in the final of Saxony-Anhalt Cup, in a 6–0 win over VfL Halle 1896.
 In his first season at Hallescher FC, he made thirty–two appearances and scored seven times.

 As Osawe became the club's fan favourite among supporters, the club started open a contract negotiation with Osawe.
 He then scored his first goal of the season on 16 August 2015, in a 2–1 loss against FC Magdeburg.
 By September, he added two more goals against Stuttgart and Rot-Weiß Erfurt.
 Osawe scored his first hat–trick of his professional career, in a 6–2 win over Werder Bremen II, which followed up when he scored two goals in two matches against Chemnitzer FC and Fortuna Köln He added two more goals against Holstein Kiel and Sonnenhof Großaspach.
 He, once again, scored and set up a goal, in the final of Saxony-Anhalt Cup, in a 2–1 win over FC Magdeburg.
+He played in every 3.
+Liga match for the club in his second season, and scored 10 goals.

 1. FC Kaiserslautern

 In May, Osawe signed a pre-contract agreement with 2.
 Bundesliga outfit 1.
 FC Kaiserslautern.
 He was previously linked with a move to Paderborn and Ingolstadt 04.
 Osawe also revealed that he could have played in 2.Bundesliga or returned to England before joining 1.
 FC Kaiserslautern.
 He made his 1.
 FC Kaiserslautern debut in the opening game of the season, where he made his first start, in a 4–0 heavy defeat to Hannover 96.

 FC Ingolstadt 04

 In May 2018, it was announced Osawe would join FC Ingolstadt 04 for the 2018–19 season having signed a contract until 2020.
+He played 16 times without scoring for Ingolstadt.

 On 15 January 2019, he joined 3.
 Liga side KFC Uerdingen on a 2 1/2-year deal.